datumorphism/datumorphism.github.io/content/til/programming/top.md

 - 'basics'
 tags:
 - 'Linux'
-excerpt: Some tips about top command
+summary: Some tips about top command
 ---